• Skip to primary navigation

 Take the Kielbasa sausage and nestle in a bun, top with the softened onions and scoop a little of the sweet BBQ sauce over the top to level up your meal.
 My husband loves all of our Kielbasa recipes and said this reminds him of a sandwich he would get at the ball park.

 Kielbasa sausage made from pork with spices added, then smoked is such an amazing meat.
-The meat is versatile and pairs well with Sauerkraut, Pierogies, Noodles, and Sausage, Peppers & Onions so we couldn’t wait to try it with barbecue sauce.
+The meat is versatile and pairs well with Sauerkraut in Soup, Pierogies, Noodles, and Sausage, Peppers & Onions so we couldn’t wait to try it with barbecue sauce.

 Smoky chunks of Kielbasa cooking in BBQ sauce with onions in a black crock pot